-The United Way is pleased to announce its 2018 granting offering.
+The United Way 2018 granting is now closed.

 Through annual fundraising campaigns, United Way Bruce Grey (UWBG) raises hundreds of thousands of dollars within our community.
 Those undesignated monies that become available for distribution become part of our Community Fund – which is re-invested locally to address social service issues.